CyVerse-learning-materials/container_camp_workshop_2019/getting_started/about_cyverse.rst

 services, APIs, and more.

-Originally created as the iPlant Collaborative to serve U.S. plant science communities, the cyberinfrastructure is germane to all life sciences disciplines and works equally well on data from plants, animals, or microbes.
+Originally created as the iPlant Collaborative to serve U.S. plant science communities, the cyberinfrastructure we have built is germane to all life sciences disciplines and works equally well on data from plants, animals, or microbes.
 Thus, iPlant was renamed CyVerse to reflect the broader community now served by our infrastructure.
 By democratizing access to supercomputing capabilities, we provide a crucial resource to enable scientists to find